holistic-stack/openscad-tree-sitter/docs/current-context.md

    - ✅ Implement specialized visitors for different binary operation types
    - ✅ Implement UnaryExpressionVisitor for handling unary operations
    - ✅ Enhance visitUnaryExpression to use the UnaryExpressionVisitor
-   - [ ] Create conditional-expression-visitor.ts file in the expression-visitor directory
+   - ✅ Create conditional-expression-visitor.ts file in the expression-visitor directory
-   - [ ] Implement ConditionalExpressionVisitor class with proper CST traversal
+   - ✅ Implement ConditionalExpressionVisitor class with proper CST traversal
-   - [ ] Add ConditionalExpressionVisitor to ExpressionVisitor constructor
+   - ✅ Add ConditionalExpressionVisitor to ExpressionVisitor constructor
-   - [ ] Update visitConditionalExpression to delegate to ConditionalExpressionVisitor
+   - ✅ Update visitConditionalExpression to delegate to ConditionalExpressionVisitor
+   - ✅ Create parenthesized-expression-visitor.ts file in the expression-visitor directory
+   - ✅ Implement ParenthesizedExpressionVisitor class with proper CST traversal
+   - ✅ Add ParenthesizedExpressionVisitor to ExpressionVisitor constructor
+   - ✅ Update visitExpression to delegate to ParenthesizedExpressionVisitor
-   - [ ] Implement proper handling of parenthesized expressions
+   - Implement proper handling of array expressions
+   - Add support for nested expressions with different operators
    - [ ] Add support for complex nested expressions with mixed operators

 2. **Testing Strategy**: